 Rowling’s Hybrid Magic System

-But Rowling doesn’t apply her guidelines equally to all characters, and the soft aspects of her magic transcend the Wand and Limitation guidelines.
+Rowling doesn’t apply her magic guidelines equally to all characters, and the soft aspects of her magic transcend the Wand and Limitation guidelines above.
 This creates a spectrum of firm to soft magic loosely based on magical skill.

 Firm Magic Users

-On the firm end of the spectrum, Harry, Ron, Hermione, and the other Hogwarts students follow Rowling’s guidelines the most closely since they are students and novice magic users.
-Firm magic performed by inexperienced beginners requires a ward, proper wand movement, and a learned incantation.
+Firm magic users subject to limitations regarding the type and strength of magic they can perform, require a wand, and are often aided by the use of spoken incantations.
+On the firm end of the spectrum, Harry, Ron, Hermione, and the other Hogwarts students follow Rowling’s guidelines the most closely in the early novels since they are students and novice magic users.
+Firm magic performed by inexperienced beginners requires a ward, proper wand movement, and a learned incantation. (e.g. Wingardium Leviosa, the levitation charm)

 Young wizards who have just come of age like Fred and George Weasley are less adept than experienced adults like Mrs. Weasley.
 In ‘Order of the Phoenix’ the twins enchant a breadboard and knife to fly across the kitchen of Grimmauld Place but with less than perfect control, sending the knife quivering into kitchen tabletop close to Sirius’s hand.